Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Some California utility companies require customers to post surety bonds in lieu of cash deposits before utility services can begin.
 The required amount of these bonds is determined on a case-by-case basis, and applicants should verify their required amount of bond coverage prior to bonding.

-Our experts have issued the bonds in the below table before, but we can help you with bonds for other utility companies not listed.
+Our experts have issued many CA utility bonds before, including the ones listed below, but fret not if your bond is not on that list!
+SuretyBonds.com can help you with other utility bonds not listed.
 If you have your surety bond form and know your required bond amount, we can help you get the utility bond you need quickly, easily and accurately.